churchthemes/church-theme-framework/README.md

 * Sermon archives by year, month and day
 * Podcasting and recurring events provided by the Church Theme Content plugin
 * Correct prev/next sorting of events (event date), locations and people (manual order)
-* Flexible widgets for posts, sermons, events, locations, people, galleries, taxonomies, giving, slides and highlights
+* Widgets for sermons, events, locations, people, galleries, taxonomies, giving, slides and highlights
 * Widget output is controlled by template files
 * Ability to disable or override specific widget fields
 * Restrict certain widgets to specific sidebars and vice-versa